nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 Each action is run its own stream processor (a topology of computation).

+The action to be part of the bulk service must respect the following contract:

-The action contract is to send status update to inform on the number of document processed for a command.
+- action must send a status update to inform on the number of document processed for a command, at some point these reported processed documents must match the total number of document in the set.

-An abstract computation is provided to provide a Nuxeo session and transaction where it is easy to process part of the buckets (a batch).
+- action that want to aggregate results per command must handle interleaved commands by maintaining a local state per command, checkpoint must be done only when there are no aggregation in progress.

+An `AbstractBulkComputation` is provided so an action can be implemented easily with a single computation See `SetPropertiesAction` for a trivial example.

+See The `CSVExportAction` and particularly the `MakeBlob` computation for an advanced example.

 ### The Status computation